 Spray the air fryer basket with cooking oil spray.

-Place the chicken thighs on a plate, skin-side up, and sprinkle evenly with the garlic, salt, Italian seasoning, pepper, pepper flakes, if using, and Parmesan cheese.
+Place the chicken thighs on a plate, skin-side up, and sprinkle evenly with the Parmesan, garlic, salt, Italian seasoning, pepper, and pepper flakes, if using.

 Turn the chicken thighs over and replace the basket; continue to cook for the remaining 6 minutes.
 To ensure the chicken is thoroughly cooked, check the largest thighs with an instant-read thermometer.
 The minimum safe temperature for chicken is 165 F.